ignaciojimenez/ignaciojimenezpi.github.io/photography/README.md

 ### What Happens

-1. Creates optimized copies of your images in `images/[album-name]/`
+1. Creates album directory in `albums/[album-name]/`
+   - `index.html`: Album page with image grid
+   - `images/`: Directory containing optimized images
      - Resizes large images (max 2000px)
      - Optimizes for web (85% quality)
      - Original images remain untouched

-2. Creates album page in `albums/[album-name].html`
-   - Responsive masonry grid layout
-   - Full-screen image viewer
-   - Keyboard navigation

-3. Updates `albums/albums.json`
+2. Updates `albums/albums.json`
    - Adds new album to the beginning of the list
    - Includes title, description, cover image, and URL
    - Used by main.js to dynamically load albums